999sky999/CA2_IOT/README.md

 d) On the next page, ensure the 'Block all public access' checkbox is checked, click 'Next', and click 'Create bucket'.

+### Section 8 Create AWS IoT MQTT rules

+a) Click on 'Services' at the top of the page, and click on 'IoT Core' under the 'Internet of Things' section.

 ### Section 11 References

 1) Practical 6
 2) Practical 4